 Sutima Sucharitakul: building a global platform for Thai contemporary art

 Founded in 2016 and located in Bangkok’s Sam Yan vibrant neighbourhood, Nova Contemporary has spent the past decade supporting a diverse roster of emerging and established artists.
-It has also built an international presence, participating in major platforms such as the Venice Biennale and Art Basel.
-At its core, Nova aims to foster a reciprocal exchange between Thailand’s contemporary art scene and Southeast Asia and beyond.
+It has also built an international presence, participating in, among others, the Venice Biennale and Art Basel.
+At its core, Nova aims to foster a reciprocal exchange between Thailand’s contemporary art scene, Southeast Asia and beyond.

 From SOAS student to art leader

-We met Sutima online in early February, just weeks before the gallery’s tenth anniversary celebrations.
+We met Sutima online in early February, just weeks before the gallery’s 10th anniversary celebrations.
 Her path into the art world was not straightforward.
-“I wanted to study art and something that would bring me closer to my country.
+She explains: “I wanted to study art and something that would bring me closer to my country.
 When I saw that SOAS had an established art gallery, I knew it was the place for me.”

 Nova Contemporary Building.
 Courtesy of the Nova Contemporary.
 Photo by Lalina Kittipoomvong.

 From the outset, Nova Contemporary has focused on contemporary art, a relatively young market in Thailand, which has only developed over the past two decades.
-In its first ten years, the gallery concentrated on highly conceptual practices, including film, installation, and experimental projects.
+In its first ten years, the gallery concentrated on highly conceptual art forms, including film, installation, and experimental projects.

 “I wanted to start with what was most challenging,” Sutima explains.
 “Those exhibitions were important for gaining the respect of local artists and building meaningful conversations.
 Thailand is well known for conceptual artists, and that helped us establish our foundation.”

-Nova’s audience includes established local collectors familiar with modern art, younger collectors beginning to engage with contemporary practice, and international collectors who encounter the gallery through art fairs, institutional, and gallery collaborations.
+Nova’s audience includes established local collectors familiar with modern art, younger collectors beginning to engage with contemporary practice, and international collectors who encounter the gallery through art fairs and collaborations.

 Playing the long game on the global stage

-“By having a consistent programme over ten years, people come to understand what the gallery stands for.”
+“By having a consistent programme over 10 years, people come to understand what the gallery stands for,” Sutima says.

-That consistency has led to significant milestones, including acquisitions by major institutions.
-Works by Nova artists have entered international collections such as Tate, alongside participation in landmark exhibitions like the Venice Biennale and Art Basel.
-Nova was also the first Thai gallery to present a solo booth in Art Basel’s Discovery section, a moment Sutima describes as both affirming and strategically important.
+That consistency has led to significant milestones and successes, including acquisitions by major institutions.
+Works by Nova artists have entered international collections such as Tate, alongside participation in landmark international exhibitions like the Venice Biennale and Art Basel.
+Nova was the first Thai gallery to present a solo booth in Art Basel’s Discovery section, a moment Sutima describes as both affirming and strategically important.

 While international exposure matters, collaboration within Southeast Asia remains central to Nova’s approach.
 The gallery works closely with partner galleries in Indonesia and the Philippines, regions with strong and rapidly growing contemporary art scenes: “In Southeast Asia, collaboration is everything,” Sutima says.
 “We exchange artists, build shared audiences and support each other.”